uhray/boilerplate/doc/boilerplate.md

 See the file structure of a context:

 ```
-main/   # this is the contexted titled "main"
+main/   # this is the context titled "main"
 	router.js
 	configure.js
 	pages/